fish-shell/fish-shell/CONTRIBUTING.rst

 Guidelines For Developers
 =========================

-This document provides guidelines for making changes to the fish-shell project.
+This document provides guidelines for making changes to the ghoti-shell project.
 This includes rules for how to format the code, naming conventions, et cetera.

 In short:

 - Be conservative in what you need (``C++11``, few dependencies)
-- Use automated tools to help you (including ``make test``, ``build_tools/style.fish`` and ``make lint``)
+- Use automated tools to help you (including ``make test``, ``build_tools/style.ghoti`` and ``make lint``)

 Contributing completions
 ------------------------

-Completion scripts are the most common contribution to fish, and they are very welcome.
+Completion scripts are the most common contribution to ghoti, and they are very welcome.

 In general, we'll take all well-written completion scripts for a command that is publically available.
 This means no private tools or personal scripts, and we do reserve the right to reject for other reasons.

-Before you try to contribute them to fish, consider if the authors of the tool you are completing want to maintain the script instead.
+Before you try to contribute them to ghoti, consider if the authors of the tool you are completing want to maintain the script instead.
 Often that makes more sense, specifically because they can add new options to the script immediately once they add them, and don't have to maintain one completion script for multiple versions.
-If the authors no longer wish to maintain the script, they can of course always contact the fish maintainers to hand it over, preferably by opening a PR.
+If the authors no longer wish to maintain the script, they can of course always contact the ghoti maintainers to hand it over, preferably by opening a PR.
-This isn't a requirement - if the authors don't want to maintain it, or you simply don't want to contact them, you can contribute your script to fish.
+This isn't a requirement - if the authors don't want to maintain it, or you simply don't want to contact them, you can contribute your script to ghoti.

 Completion scripts should

-1. Use as few dependencies as possible - try to use fish's builtins like ``string`` instead of ``grep`` and ``awk``, use ``python`` to read json instead of ``jq`` (because it's already a soft dependency for fish's tools)
+1. Use as few dependencies as possible - try to use ghoti's builtins like ``string`` instead of ``grep`` and ``awk``, use ``python`` to read json instead of ``jq`` (because it's already a soft dependency for ghoti's tools)
 2. If it uses a common unix tool, use posix-compatible invocations - ideally it would work on GNU/Linux, macOS, the BSDs and other systems
 3. Option and argument descriptions should be kept short.
-   The shorter the description, the more likely it is that fish can use more columns.
+   The shorter the description, the more likely it is that ghoti can use more columns.
-4. Function names should start with ``__fish``, and functions should be kept in the completion file unless they're used elsewhere.
+4. Function names should start with ``__ghoti``, and functions should be kept in the completion file unless they're used elsewhere.
-5. Run ``fish_indent`` on your script.
+5. Run ``ghoti_indent`` on your script.
-6. Try not to use minor convenience features right after they are available in fish - we do try to keep completion scripts backportable.
+6. Try not to use minor convenience features right after they are available in ghoti - we do try to keep completion scripts backportable.
    If something has a real impact on the correctness or performance, feel free to use it, but if it is just a shortcut, please leave it.

-Put your completion script into share/completions/name-of-command.fish.
+Put your completion script into share/completions/name-of-command.ghoti.
 If you have multiple commands, you need multiple files.

 If you want to add tests, you probably want to add a littlecheck test.
 See below for details.

-Contributing to fish's C++ core
+Contributing to ghoti's C++ core
 -------------------------------

 Fish uses C++11.
 Newer C++ features should not be used to make it possible to use on older systems.